Skip to main content

 Clinical Education Coordinator

-Dr. Leah Spurlock has served at SNU since January of 2023 in the Physical Therapist Assistant program.
+Dr. Leah Wooten has served at SNU since January of 2023 in the Physical Therapist Assistant program.
 She brings real-world experience to this program as a currently practicing physical therapist, specifically in the world of pediatrics.
 Through her time as a practicing clinician, she works with children of all ages and abilities.
+She also has clinical experience in other settings, including acute care, school-based services, and orthopedics.
+She is currently pursuing a Doctorate of Education in Administration and Leadership (Ed.D.) from SNU.

 Read MoreDown Red Angle